syncfusion-content/xamarin-docs/Xamarin/Essential-AutoComplete/Getting-Started.md

-> Note: Assemblies are available in unzipped package location in Mac.
+N> Assemblies are available in unzipped package location in Mac.

 Add the following assembly references to the Xamarin project.